rhdtownsend/msg/docs/source/appendices/passband-files.rst

 <http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php?mode=browse>`__
 of filters and calibrations for a wide array of photometric systems.
-The table below provides links to tar archives of :ref:`data-schema-files-passband` files created for selected systems in the SVO database using the :command:`make_passband` tool.
+The table below provides links to tar archives of :f-schema:`passband` files created for selected systems in the SVO database using the :command:`make_passband` tool.
 For each filter of each system, separate passband files for the Vega, AB and ST magnitude systems are provided.

 .. include:: svo-passbands.rst